Logo of His Majesty's Government in white on a black background

 A public appointment has no exact definition – typically it could be a chair or non executive director, for a board of a public body, a member of an advisory committee or an office holder.

-There is a wide variety of public appointments, from those at local levels, monitoring the operation of local prisons, national parks or flood defences, to others that help steer the direction of well-known national institutions like the NHS and some of the country’s largest museums.
+Public appointments can be vastly different – from those at local levels that monitor the operation of local prisons, national parks or flood defences, to others that help steer the direction of well-known national institutions like the NHS and some of our largest museums.

-What are the benefits of becoming a public appointee?
+What are the benefits of a Public Appointment?

 There are a wealth of benefits to becoming a public appointee.